Quick Answer: Why is my rabbit losing so much fur?

 Fights with Other Rabbits

 Some indoor bunnies are annoyed about sharing space with fellow buns inside the same enclosure.
-When a new companion is introduced into the habitat, they may fight to dominate space.
+When a new companion is introduced into the habitat, it may fight to dominate space.
 Serious fights occur when the pet owner is away.

 Symptoms of Abnormal Shedding in Bunnies